Montalcino

 More about Sant'Antimo

-From 1555 to the 31st July 1559 the last free Italian state, the Republic of Siena, retired to Montalcino.
-The annexation to the medici state did not provoke any great upheaval for Montalcino which maintained its importance as a productive and commercial centre.
-During the second half of the 17th century there were some 140 shop-owners and artisans, the city's main activities were tannery and shoe-making.
+From 1555 to 31 July 1559, the last free Italian state, the Republic of Sienna, retired to Montalcino.
+The annexation to the Medici state did not provoke any great upheaval for Montalcino which maintained its importance as a productive and commercial centre.
+During the second half of the 17 C there were some 140 shop-owners and artisans, and the city's main activities were tanning and shoe-making.